duke-libraries/duke-libraries.github.io/_posts/2017-12-13-hyrax-shibboleth.md

   # This configuration specifies that mod_shib is enabled
   # but the user is not required to login.
-  # If you want to force login, set requireSession to 1
+  # If you want to force login, set ShibRequestSetting requireSession 1
-  # and use Require directive.
+  # and use a different Require directive.
   # See https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig.
   ShibRequestSetting requireSession 0
   Require shibboleth